tezrosolutions/sentiment-ai-chat/README.md

 # Sentiment Analysis in Real Time Chat

-Uses the emotional AI or sentiment analysis to identify the bi-polar sentiments of an arbitary text message.
+Uses the emotional AI or sentiment analysis to identify the bi-polar sentiments of an arbitary chat message.

 ## Setup